jayrambhia/jayrambhia.github.com/_posts/2017-04-22-android-litho-gifs.markdown

 Since it's a simple app, all we need is an `EditText` and a `RecyclerView`.
 Conventionally, we would use a `LinearLayout` with vertical orientation and add an EditText and a RecyclerView in XML.
 But we're going to talk Litho and bit of React.
 In Recat, these things are considered components.
 So Let's start there.

 ## Components
-As you can easily figure out, we would need one component to hold EditText and RecyclerView.
+We will start with one component to hold EditText and RecyclerView.
 Let's call it `HomeComponent`.

 ### HomeComponent
-To generate HomeComponent, we require a HomeComponent Spec which would look something like this.
+To generate HomeComponent, we require a HomeComponent Spec.
+We will create a class named `HomeComponentSpec` and annotate it with **@LayoutSpec**.
+This annotation lets Litho know that this is a component spec class and it needs to generate component from it.
+Litho doesn't know what to render.
+It expects `ComponentLayout` so we will create a static method which returns ComponentLayout annotated with `@OnCreateLayout`.
+ComponentLayout represents a component's compound layout state.
+Litho uses it to define the size and position of the component's mounted Views and Drawables.
+In simpler terms, it tells Litho what to draw and where to draw.

 {% gist jayrambhia/cd0e65e1b24f45d2bb05a790e812468a HomeComponentSpec.java %}

-Litho will generate HomeComponent class which you can use.
+Litho will generate **HomeComponent** class which we will use.
 If you notice, we are using `@Prop String hint`. **`@Prop`** comes from React where you can pass some properties to components.
-We do not require this property, but we are going to use it anyway.
+For HomeComponent, it is not required to pass this prop as we can hardcode it.
+But for demonstration of how props work we are going to use it.
 We take this property and set it as EditText's hint.
-We need to stack the views horizontally, so we'll use `Column` as it stacks the views horizontally.
+We need to stack the views horizontally, so we are using `Column` as it stacks the views horizontally.
 We can add views with `child` method.

 Note: EditText is a litho's widget.
 It is **to be confused** with Android's EditText because litho's EditText renders Android's EditText.

 To display HomeComponent on the screen, we will modify `MainActivity`.
+Litho provdes a builder pattern to create a component so that if we change some parameters, we don't have to update the constructor again and again.
+It also helps when we have a lot of props.
+Litho is quite smart and it generates code based on the variable/parameter name.
+We have added **~@Prop String hint`** so it will create a builder method `hint(String hint)` and we can pass the value using it.

 {% gist jayrambhia/cd0e65e1b24f45d2bb05a790e812468a MainActivity.java %}

+### What is ComponentContext?
+ComponentContext is a context subclass used by Litho internally to keep track of a lot of things including components.

 If you run the app now, you'll just see an EditText at the top.
 We have not added any data/views to the RecyclerView component.
-So Let's add some data.
+Try chaning the hint prop by updating the value that we pass to the builder and run the app again.
+It's so much better than hardcoding it.
+What would happen if we do not pass hint prop to the component?

+The screen is empty and our aim is to show GIFs in a list or a grid.
+We will first add some dummy data to see how exactly things work with Litho and RecyclerView.

 ### GifItemViewComponent
 As we discussed, all the views are components.
 Each item in the RecyclerView will also be a component.
 We need to make a component for that.
 Since we are going to show a gif, let's name it GifItemViewComponent.
-We will need to write a Component Spec.
-Here, we are just going to show a simple title.
+We will write write a Component Spec for it.
+Before jumping into images, let's try displaying a basic TextVeiw.

 {% gist jayrambhia/cd0e65e1b24f45d2bb05a790e812468a GifItemViewSpec.java %}